-Although the actress arrived to Puerto Vallarta, in 1963, solely to accompany her lover Richard Burton (and “protecting” him from Ava Gardner, Deborah Kerr and Sue Lyon, actually she knew full well that Richard was what you would nowadays call a sex-addict) while he interpreted the defrocked Shannon in the starring role of the movie “The Night of the Iguana”, directed by John Huston.
+Although the actress arrived in Puerto Vallarta, in 1963, solely to accompany her lover, Richard Burton, (and “protecting” him from Ava Gardner, Deborah Kerr and Sue Lyon, knowing full well that Richard was what you would nowadays call a sex-addict) while he interpreted the defrocked Shannon in the starring role of the movie “The Night of the Iguana”, directed by John Huston.
 She was delighted with the place, just like the rest, and chose to stay here for a much longer period (her last trip to PV was in 1989).

-Puerto Vallarta was in the eye of the hurricane, the media was attracted like bees to honey, by the story and the actors, and there was nothing sweeter for a reporter at that point in time.
+Puerto Vallarta was in the eye of the hurricane, the media were attracted like bees to the honey, by the story, the actors and Hollywood elite, there was nothing sweeter for a reporter at that point in time.
 Their relationship is strongly linked to this town, where there still is evidence of their time together.

-For history fans, the mere mention of Casa Kimberley, name given to the residence of the couple in Puerto Vallarta, is synonymous of passion and movie history.
-This place is capable of teleporting visitors to the 60s, years when love blossomed for these movie legends and was the starting shot for the metamorphosis the town underwent later on provide the best options for tourists attracted by the famous love story.
+For history fans, the mere mention of Casa Kimberley, the name that was given to the couple's residence there, is synonymous with passion and movie history.
+This place is capable of teleporting visitors to the 1960s, years when love blossomed for these movie legends and was the starting shot for the metamorphosis Puerto Vallarta went through later on to provide the best options for those tourists attracted by the famous love story.

 Here’s a list of four other reasons, we will remember Elizabeth Taylor:

-- She’s the person that dubbed the nickname “King of Pop” for Michael Jackson.
+- She’s the person that gave Michael Jackson the nickname “King of Pop”.

-- Voice of Maggie Simpson: fans will certainly an episode called ''Maggie's first word '' in which her voice was heard for the first time.
-Elizabeth Taylor lent her voice for the episode.
+- Voice of Maggie Simpson: fans will certainly remember an episode called "Maggie's first word" in which her voice was heard for the first time.
+Elizabeth Taylor lent her voice for that episode.

-- Elizabeth Taylor Eyes: If anyone ever talks about purple eyes, you will always find references of Elizabeth Taylor.
+- Elizabeth Taylor Eyes: If anyone ever talks about purple eyes, you will always find references to Elizabeth Taylor.
 The myth of her eyes is still up for debate today.